 Infringement actions and other intellectual property claims brought against us, whether with or without merit, may cause us to incur substantial costs and could place a significant strain on our financial resources, divert the attention of management, and harm our reputation.
 We cannot be certain that we will successfully defend against any allegations of infringement.
 If we are found to infringe another party's patents, we could be required to pay damages.
 We could also be prevented from selling our infringing software products, unless we can obtain a license to use the technology covered by such patents or can redesign our software products so that they do not infringe.
-A license may not be available on commercially reasonable terms or at all, and we may not be able to redesign our software products to avoid infringement.
-In these circumstances, we may not be able to sell our software products at competitive prices or at all, and our business, prospects, financial condition and operating results would be harmed.
+A license may not be available on commercially reasonable terms or at all, and we may not be able to redesign our software products at competitive prices or at all, and our business, prospects, financial condition and operating results would be harmed.